 Chair: Amy Chan Hilton

-Core Committee representative: Kem Saichaie
+Core Committee representative: Ruth Poproski

 SIG Mission: The Learning Analytics Community (LAC) SIG will collectively advance “data-guided” cultures at our institutions of higher learning, empowering faculty, administrators and educational developers to make appropriate use of learning analytics within the scope of their roles and responsibilities.
 LAC participants will play an active and collaborative role in key learning analytics initiatives now underway at post secondary institutions, inspire and generate new research about student learning, and encourage faculty and educational developers to use learning analytics in their own scholarly pursuits about teaching, learning and student success.